en-wl/wordlist/README.md

 Where the `...` is a literal.
 If any SCOWL info is given the line must be prefixed with one of `+`, `-`, or `=`.
 If the prefix is a `+` that scowl info is added.
-If the prefix is a `-` than that specific scowl info is removed.
+If the prefix is a `-` then that specific scowl info is removed.
-If the prefix is a `=` than the scowl info is partly replaced.
+If the prefix is a `=` then the scowl info is partly replaced.
 In particular any scowl info with a size less then the provided size will be removed.

 #### Merging groups